 played soccer (though not as well as his brother, who helped the

-1908 Danish soccer team win an Olympic silver medal).
+1908 Danish soccer team to win an Olympic silver medal).
 After

-receiving his doctorate in 1911, Bohr traveled to England on a study
+receiving his doctorate in 1911, Bohr travelled to England on a study

 grant and worked under J.J.
 Thomson, who had discovered the electron